Early Years Practitioners – Join Us

-If there is a Hub to join in your area and you are an Early Years Practitioner you may join!
-The Hubs are an excellent way of meeting others from local schools and settings and working together to build quality for all children in your area.
+If you are an Early Years Practitioner and local to Huntingdon you may join!
+The Hub is an excellent way of meeting others from local schools and settings and working together to build quality for all children in your area.
 Membership is free and practitioners working in any type of Early Years setting are welcome.

-Each Hub decides on how often they would like to meet; approximately 4 times a year seems to work.
+The Hub meets around 4 times a year.
 Meeting times will be agreed and the group will decide on the content or ‘themes’ together; for example they may decide they want to share specific ways they are developing children’s language and communication or they may address how they involve parents in children’s learning.
 Each member will bring along an aspect of their practice, based on the theme, to share with the group.

 What will I get from joining a Hub?

 The Hub offers peer-to-peer support for improving quality together.
 The Early Years workforce is an amazing workforce full of skilled and dedicated people.
 Time is a challenge for us all but sharing good practice gives us affirmation, inspiration and a chance to celebrate what we do well.
 We hope many practitioners will want to be a part of the Hubs and offer support to each other as well as finding support for themselves.

 Please do come along to Huntingdon Hub, no need to book, just turn up.
 You may join your local Hub but join in any Hub meeting if the topic interests you.